Eating and drinking in Jordan

 Drinking alcohol in public, or showing signs of drunkenness in public – which includes on the street, in cafés or coffee houses, in most hotel lobbies, on the beach or even in the seemingly empty desert or countryside – is utterly taboo and will cause great offence to local people.

-The predominant local beer is Amstel, brewed under licence and very palatable.
-It’s available in cans and bottles, and also on draught in some bars: a large glass costs around JD5.
+The biggest local beer is Amstel, brewed under licence and very palatable.
+It’s available in cans and bottles, and also on draught in some bars.
+Better, though, is Carakale (wcarakale.com), Jordan’s first craft microbrewery, based in Fuheis – choose from a variety of ales, stout and porter, sold in bottles at supermarkets, beer shops and some bars and restaurants in Amman and Madaba.

 There’s a good range of Jordanian wine, with the best now able to compete on the world stage.
-Leading the way are the “Grands Vins de Jordanie” brand of Zumot (w zumot-wines.com) – notably the fruity Cabernet and Merlot labelled Saint George, which have won numerous global wine awards, as well as their fresh, very drinkable Chardonnay/Sauvignon Blanc, labelled Machaerus.
-Haddad, trading as Eagle (w eagledis.com), are best known for their bright Mount Nebo whites, alongside the Jordan River range which includes a Cabernet Sauvignon, a rich, plummy Shiraz and a light, spicy Chardonnay.
-These – along with widely available Palestinian “Holy Land” wines – are around JD6–10 a bottle, much less than imported wines.
+Leading the way are the Saint George wines of Zumot (wzumot-wines.com) – notably the fruity Cabernet and Merlot, which have won numerous global wine awards, and fresh, very drinkable Chardonnay/Sauvignon Blanc.
+Haddad (wjr.jo) are best known for their bright Mount Nebo whites, alongside the Jordan River range which includes a Cabernet Sauvignon, a rich, plummy Shiraz and a light, spicy Chardonnay.
+These – along with widely available Palestinian “Holy Land” wines – are the cheapest you’re likely to find in the country, costing much less than imported wines.
 The top local spirit is anise-flavoured araq (similar to Turkish raki), drunk during a meal over ice, diluted with water.
-A bottle of premium araq – whether from Zumot, Eagle or more prestigious Lebanese distilleries – will set you back JD15 or so.
+It’s locally produced by Zumot and Haddad, as well as or more prestigious Lebanese distilleries.

 Ready to travel and discover